markjnkim/es_mod/01-html/content/step-3-hero.md

-# Part 3 - I need a Hero
+# Part 3 - I Need a Hero

 ## Our Hero's Purpose